tsgates/arch-wiki-markdown/wiki/XWiimote.md

     grep wiimote /usr/sbin/bluetoothd

+Note: with bluez 5.5, this file resides in /usr/lib/bluetooth on archlinux

 If this matches, then your BlueZ includes the wiimote plugin and no more user-interaction is needed.
 If this does not match, you need to enable it yourself or work without it.
 If you do not want to compile your own